Emergency/Advanced

 Loss of Orientation

-If the orientation of the aircraft is lost, it is recommended to neutralize the inputs and activate the position mode.
+If the aircraft's orientation is lost, neutralizing the inputs and activating the position mode are recommended.
 The next step is to work on identifying the front of the aircraft.
-We suggest doing so by using a "guess and check" method consisting of small roll-right inputs while yawing the aircraft 90 degrees at a time.
-It is better to use a roll input rather than pitch because lateral motion is easier to see at a distance than fore/aft motion.
+We suggest using a "guess and check" method consisting of small roll-right inputs while yawing the aircraft 90 degrees at a time.
+Using a roll input rather than pitch is better because lateral motion is easier to see at a distance than fore/aft motion.
 If it is impossible to identify the orientation and it is safe to activate the Return Mode, we recommend doing so.
 In Return Mode, by default, the aircraft will yaw to put the front towards the direction of flight after climbing.

 Resume flying or land as necessary.